Greek PM defends pension payout, says expects lenders to comply

 Speaking after an EU summit in Brussels, Tsipras said it was "understood by all sides that it was a one-off measure" based on better-than-expected fiscal performance.

-"I want to stress that these are measures that do not jeopardize the programme nor the primary surplus for 2016 and have no fiscal impact on 2017 and 2018," he said.
+"I want to stress that these are measures that do not jeopardise the programme nor the primary surplus for 2016 and have no fiscal impact on 2017 and 2018," he said.

 Tsipras said he expected the country's lenders, who froze a short-term debt relief agreed this month until they assess the impact of the measures, to prepare a report "stating the self-evident: that there will be no fiscal impact."